erikagnvall/eda040_project/README.md

 	this.camera = new Axis211A("argus-4", 8080); // Proxycamera.
 	this.motionDetector = new MotionDetector("argus-4", 8080); // Proxycamera

-Because we're now using modern `Java`, exceptions must be caugt.
+Because we're now using modern `Java`, exceptions must be caught.

 	$vi src/CameraServer.java